Samuel Flores Borrego: Birthday banners

 Early in the morning on 6 August 2012, several banners celebrating Flores Borrego's birthday were put up on bridges in several cities across Mexico by alleged members of the Gulf Cartel.
 In the border city of Reynosa, Tamaulipas, where Flores Borrego was killed in September 2011, a banner was hung from a major avenue.
 The written text, found below, was signed with several nicknames from alleged members of the cartel.
+Those alleged members are from “The School of Metro 3” who were a part of the Metros loyal to Metro 3.
+Those members were el Puma, el Toro, el Simple just to name a few, as well as 2 founding members of Los Zetas, Galindo Mellado Cruz and Raúl Hernández Barrón, who sided with the Gulf Cartel and joined Los Metros after the split.

 A day after the banners were put up in the city of Matamoros, Tamaulipas, gunfights broke out between the Metros and the Rojos.
 The fact that the Metros made a push into Matamoros serves as a sign that they are determined to kill off those who had turned against the Gulf cartel in the past – the Rojos.
 Reportedly, Jorge Eduardo Costilla Sánchez sent in several armed convoys of the Metros into the city with the backing of the Sinaloa Cartel.